renatawong/renatawong.github.io/_pages/resources.md

 - **An Introduction to Quantum Computing**, Phillip Kaye, Rymond LaFlamme, Michele Mosca, ISBN: 9780198570493

+### Cryptography Books

+- **Memories of my work at the Cipher Bureau of the General Staff Second Department 1930-1945** (English and Polish language version), Marian Rejewski, ISBN: 978-83-232-2647-5.
+This book is a present from Prof. Krzysztof Dyczkowski, Dean of Collegium Mathematicum, Adam Mickiewicz University, Poznań, Poland.
+For more information on the work of Polish cryptographers on the Enigma machine see e.g. [https://ieee-aess.org/post/blog/history-column-polish-cryptographers-marian-rejewski-jerzy-rozycki-and-henryk-zygalski](https://ieee-aess.org/post/blog/history-column-polish-cryptographers-marian-rejewski-jerzy-rozycki-and-henryk-zygalski)

 ---

 ## IBM Quantum Credits program